 - 9 tips for safe online job search (www.werk.nl in Dutch)

 - Work and looking for a job (www.werk.nl in Dutch)

 - Werkwijzer Vluchtelingen (SER, in Dutch)

-Do you have good tips for fellows to find work?
-Experiences that were bad or good?
-Let them know the editors here.
-Send us an e-mail.
-Maybe we can write about your experience and publish it here.
+Do you have good tips or experiences about finding work?
+Let them know by sending us an e-mail.
+Maybe we can publish it here.